 ✦ We participate, or abstain, for the Lord, with thanksgiving (Romans 14:6)

-✦ We do not stumble one another (Romans 14:13)
+✦ We do not stumble one another (Romans 14:13, 20-22)

 ✦ We pursue the things which make for peace, and edify one another (Romans 14:19)

 This does mean those who use their liberties are required to do so responsibly.
-It is seen as loving to give up one's liberties, even permanently, for sake of love.
+It is seen as loving to give up one's liberties, even permanently, for sake of another.
 But it also means that if you are offended by something, that doesn't make it evil to anyone but yourself, for "I know and am convinced by the Lord Jesus that there is nothing unclean of itself; but to him who considers anything to be unclean, to him it is unclean."
 (Romans 14:14).

 To put it another way, God is certainly not displeased when we use the liberties for which He died.
 Whether celebrating Christmas, or drinking wine (as He did), or eating "unclean" foods.
 In fact, I can confirm with 100% confidence that God is displeased when Christians say otherwise.
 See, not only does God call those who view such things as evil "weak in faith" (Romans 14:1), but in the second chapter of Colossians, he charges the stronger brethren not to be subjected to man-made regulations "“Do not touch, do not taste, do not handle,”" Colossians 2:21), but not to even be judged in food, or in drink, or in festival, or new moon, or Sabbaths (v16).
 This is the way of the world, he says (v20).
 It's deceitful philosophy, the tradition of men (v8), cheating us of our reward (v18), and taking delight in false humility.
 These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body, but are of no value against the indulgence of the flesh.
 Why do I say that?
 Because verse 23 explicitly says "These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body, but are of no value against the indulgence of the flesh."

-So, when weaker brethren ask "do you think God is pleased...", what they're actually saying is "I am not pleased", and they're using God as a cover to do exactly what Romans 14 and Colossians 2 tells us not to do.
+So, when weaker brethren ask "do you think God is pleased...", what they're actually saying is "I am not pleased", and they're using God as a cover to do exactly what Romans 14 and Colossians 2 tell us not to do.
 It's vanity.
 It's of no value against the indulgence of the flesh.
-In fact, it indulges the flesh, because it does puff up the minds of those who do it.
+In fact, it indulges the flesh, because it does puff up those who do it.
 "I'm a better follower of God than you".
 But in reality, you're doing something far worse.
 See, when you use God as a cloak for your own traditions, what you're actually doing is taking His name in vain.
 If you say "thus saith the Lord", and the Lord did not in fact say what you attribute to Him, you are a false prophet, one worthy to be stoned under the law of Moses.

 Of course, praise be to God, we are not under the law of Moses.
 We are under the law of grace.
 That brings with it many liberties.
 It makes all foods clean.
 It removes the need to be circumcised.
 It even absolves us of certain punishments here on Earth.
 But it doesn't grant us the right to put words in God's mouth.
 What Scripture commands, we must obey.
 What Scripture permits, we may not forbid.
 Where Scripture is silent, we must be silent.
 If we wish God to be pleased with us, there is no fruit in subjecting ourselves to human regulations.
 Rather, we obey His word.
-If we do that, He is pleased.
+If we do that, then yes, He is pleased.